Howard Jachter: Career

 In 2020, Jachter wrote a book on the Halakhot of Eruvin, Walking the Line: Hilchot Eruvin from the Sources from the Streets, which made it to #2 for all Jewish Books listed on Amazon.

 Another 2 books by Jachter were published in 2021.
 The first, The Halachic Haircutting Handbook: A Breakthrough Exposure of an Obscure Mitzvah, was once again coauthored with his son, Binyamin.
 The Jachters, in this book, go through all of the sources, from the Biblical and Talmudic texts to modern technology and patents.
 The second was the next installment of Jachter's books on Tanakh, Opportunity in Exile: An In-Depth Exploration of Sefer Daniel, focused on understanding the texts and lessons from the Book of Daniel.

 In the first month of 2022, Jachter published yet another book, Bridging Traditions: Demystifying Differences Between Sephardic and Ashkenazic Jews, published by the OU Press and printed by Koren Publishers, under their Maggid sub-brand.
 This has been the longest worked on project Jachter has put out yet.
 The writing of Bridging Traditions started over 5 years before publication with research starting well before writing.
-Bridging Traditions uses Jachter's unique position as a Sephardic pulpit Rabbi, who was tested by Rav Ovadiah Yosef, but is himself Ashkenaz and studied from great Ashkenazi leaders, such as Rav Yosef Dov Soloveitchik and Rav Aharon Lichtenstein, to truly make connections between the two Jewish traditions in a clear and understandable fashion.
+Bridging Traditions uses Jachter's unique position as a Sephardic pulpit Rabbi, who was tested by Rav Ovadiah Yosef, but is himself Ashkenazi and studied from great Ashkenazi leaders, such as Rav Yosef Dov Soloveitchik and Rav Aharon Lichtenstein, to truly make connections between the two Jewish traditions in a clear and understandable fashion.

-By May of 2022, Jachter continued his rapid-fire pace with his latest Tanakh book, From Chaos to Kingship: An In-Depth Exploration of Megillat Rut, the subtitle of which is an accurate description of the topic at large and Power of Shabbos: Shabbat and Electricity in the 21st Century.
+By May 2022, Jachter continued his rapid-fire pace with his latest Tanakh book, From Chaos to Kingship: An In-Depth Exploration of Megillat Rut, the subtitle of which is an accurate description of the topic at large and Power of Shabbos: Shabbat and Electricity in the 21st Century.
 Soon after, in honor of his eldest son's marriage, the pair co-authored their third book together, The Aggadic Mindset: How Talmudic Tales Shape the Jewish Outlook in August 2022.

 Most recently, in June 2023, Jachter began a series on Chumash, entitled Torat Chaim Dov - Bringing Chumash to Life, beginning with Sefer Devarim.